mattyoung101/open_eda_builder/README.md

 ## User guide
 ### Installing a build
 Builds are upload as Zstandard compressed tarballs (.tar.zst), due to its excellent compression ratio.
-This is essential to tackle the miserable state of Australian NBN upload speeds.
 You will need to install zstd (`sudo apt install zstd`) to decompress them using the tar utility.

 **To install a build:**